argoproj/argo-events/gateways/core/resource/README.md

 installed kubernetes resources.

 ## How to define an event source in confimap?
-An entry in the gateway configmap corresponds to [this](https://github.com/argoproj/argo-events/blob/ebdbdd4a2a8ce47a0fc6e9a6a63531be2c26148a/gateways/core/resource/config.go#L36-L46),
+An entry in the gateway configmap corresponds to [this](https://github.com/argoproj/argo-events/blob/ebdbdd4a2a8ce47a0fc6e9a6a63531be2c26148a/gateways/core/resource/config.go#L36-L46).

 ### Example
 The [gateway configmap](../../../examples/gateways/resource-gateway-configmap.yaml) contains a couple of event sources.

-The `successWorkflow` event source defines configuration to listen to notifications for newly created `Argo Workflows` and filter these workflows on labels.
+The `workflow-success` event source defines configuration to listen to notifications for newly created `Argo Workflows` and filter these workflows on labels.

 The `namespace` event source defines configuration to listen to any updates to namespace.